= Terrestrial and o = International terrestrial events in local time;

 o Apr 24 — People’s Republic of China: National Day of Space Flight 2025; commemorating the launch of China’s first satellite, Dongfanghong-1 on April 24, 1970.

-● Apr 24 — Ad Astra Kansas Day: Initiated in 2003 to promote public awareness of the importance of science & technology to Kansas’ growth; marked for Hubble Space Telescope launch, released by Kansas Astronaut Steve Hawley from Space Shuttle Discovery robotic arm the following day.
+● Apr 24 — Ad Astra Kansas Day: Initiated in 2003 to promote public awareness of the importance of science & technology to Kansas’ growth; marked for the day of Hubble Space Telescope launch, released by Kansas Astronaut Steve Hawley from Space Shuttle Discovery robotic arm.

 ☆ Apr 29 — Tiangong Space Station (TSS), ~390-km LEO: Tianhe, first component of China TSS reaches 4 full years / enters 5th year in Space today, having launched on this day in 2021.

-NET May — CNSA, Launch ZhengHe Asteroid Mission, Wenchang Space Launch Center, Hainan Island, China (19° N): China planning to launch first probes for Asteroid missions this year.
+NET May — CNSA, Launch Tianwen-2 Asteroid Mission, Wenchang Space Launch Center, Hainan Island, China (19° N): China planning to launch first probe for Asteroid sample return, formerly known as ZhengHe.

 o May 2 — International Space Day 2025, Worldwide: First Friday in May, events and presentations to promote STEM education and inspire people to continue the work of Space explorers; originally began as ‘National Space Day’ in 1997 by Lockheed Martin Corp.